Coding theory: Cryptographic coding

 Cryptography or cryptographic coding is the practice and study of techniques for secure communication in the presence of third parties (called adversaries).
 More generally, it is about constructing and analyzing protocols that block adversaries; various aspects in information security such as data confidentiality, data integrity, authentication, and non-repudiation are central to modern cryptography.
 Modern cryptography exists at the intersection of the disciplines of mathematics, computer science, and electrical engineering.
 Applications of cryptography include ATM cards, computer passwords, and electronic commerce.

 Cryptography prior to the modern age was effectively synonymous with encryption, the conversion of information from a readable state to apparent nonsense.
 The originator of an encrypted message shared the decoding technique needed to recover the original information only with intended recipients, thereby precluding unwanted persons from doing the same.
 Since World War I and the advent of the computer, the methods used to carry out cryptology have become increasingly complex and its application more widespread.

 Modern cryptography is heavily based on mathematical theory and computer science practice; cryptographic algorithms are designed around computational hardness assumptions, making such algorithms hard to break in practice by any adversary.
 It is theoretically possible to break such a system, but it is infeasible to do so by any known practical means.
 These schemes are therefore termed computationally secure; theoretical advances, e.g., improvements in integer factorization algorithms, and faster computing technology require these solutions to be continually adapted.
 There exist information-theoretically secure schemes that provably cannot be broken even with unlimited computing power—an example is the one-time pad—but these schemes are more difficult to implement than the best theoretically breakable but computationally secure mechanisms.

 Line coding

 A line code (also called digital baseband modulation or digital baseband transmission method) is a code chosen for use within a communications system for baseband transmission purposes.

 Line coding is often used for digital data transport.

-Line coding consists of representing the digital signal to be transported by an amplitude- and time-discrete signal that is optimally tuned for the specific properties of the physical channel (and of the receiving equipment).
+It consists of representing the digital signal to be transported by an amplitude- and time-discrete signal that is optimally tuned for the specific properties of the physical channel (and of the receiving equipment).
 The waveform pattern of voltage or current used to represent the 1s and 0s of a digital data on a transmission link is called line encoding.
 The common types of line encoding are unipolar, polar, bipolar, and Manchester encoding.